Estimated reading time: 12 minutes

-Why do you need a stock regulation?
+Why do you need a stock adjustment?
 Why is it so slow?
-Why can't you just correct the cost price once it changes?
-I've been asking myself the same question ever since inventory regulation was introduced and made worse and worse.
+Why can't you just correct the purchase price once it has changed?
+I have been asking myself this question ever since Microsoft introduced the Stock regulation in Navision Dynamics Attain and Microsoft Business Central BC365 and made it worse and worse.
+By the way, it did not exist in Navision Financials up to version 4, but essentially the logic described below.
+When programmers without commercial knowledge program something...

 Why has Navision / Business Central's cost price calculation become so complicated?

-Sure, the first answer: Because it's Microsoft.
-True.
-OK, the second answer: Because people tend to prefer adding something more complicated to something more complicated.
+The first answer is, of course, because it's Microsoft.
+Right.
+OK.
+The second answer is because people tend to add something even more complicated to something complicated.
 This is what I experience in every single project.
+Dies wurde auch schon wissenschaftlich untersucht (hier die Studie)

-But let's get to the factually correct, if not satisfactory, answer: Because a few customers wanted it that way.
+But let's move on to the factually correct, if no longer satisfactory, answer: because a few customers wanted it that way.

 The task: We order an item on 1.1.xx at 10 Euro.
 We get the article delivered on 1.2.xx.
 We sell the article on 15.2.xx for 30 Euro.
 We receive the purchase invoice for the article on31.3.xx for 15 Euro.